The best DevOps tools provide a simple way to manage application development and operations from a single platform.

 These processes are especially relevant to software development teams that deploy major updates regularly and need to know that the new release is working properly for the point-of-sales staff or other mission-critical purposes.

 Raygun pricing is based on the number of error events or user sessions processed and is available either on a monthly or yearly subscription basis.
-The Startup tier can handle 250k events a month, Small Business a million, where the top Business and Enterprise customers have unlimited events.
+The bottom tier handles Crash Reporting at $40 / £35 / AU$60 per 100,00 errors per month.

 Enterprise customers can also install Raygun locally, rather than use the Cloud.